uvarc/rc-learning/content/courses/parallel-computing-introduction/distributed_mpi_project_set3.md

 Fortran programmers: when writing double `do` loops over array indices, whenever possible arrange the loops in order of the indices from _right_ to _left_, for cache efficiency.
 Correct loop ordering can be approximately a factor of 50 faster than incorrect for a double loop.

 Use whatever plotting package you know to make a contour plot of the result.
 If you do not have a preference, you may use `contour.py` below.
-It assumes a single output file and will transpose the result for Fortran, if output is written by column rather than row, so the orientation is the same.
+It reads files starting with a specified base name and followed by any number of digits, including none.
+It will assemble them into one image and show a contour plot; if given a command-line option of `-f` it will transpose each subimage for Fortran.

 When plotting, the top of an array (row 0) is the bottom of the plot.